data-engineering-community/data-engineering-wiki/Concepts/Data Processing/Queue.md

 1. **Consumer groups:** within a group, each message goes to one consumer (work distribution).
 2. **Multiple groups:** different systems can independently consume the same events.

-Example: the same “OrderPlaced” event can be consumed by:
+Example: the same "OrderPlaced" event can be consumed by:
 - analytics
 - fraud detection
 - email service